-- Tree care professionals, known as arborists, are highly skilled and knowledgeable about tree care and pruning.
+- Tree care professionals, or arborists, are highly skilled and knowledgeable about tree care and pruning and can assess and diagnosis pest issues.

-- An arborist should be certified through one or more international, national or local organizations.
+- An arborist should be certified through one or more professional organizations.

 - A reputable professional arborist always wears personal protective equipment (PPE) and uses safety equipment.

 - Not all tree care companies employ professional arborists.
-Always ask for credentials.
+Always ask for credentials and proof od insurance.

 Hiring an arborist is an important investment.
 It can be helpful for property owners to have some basic knowledge about certification, experience, training and expertise when making a choice about who to hire.